 There’s a good chance that if you’re reading this article, you’re a runner, but maybe you also like other activities.
 It’s good to keep in mind that there are a variety of options out there to pick out the best GPS watch for you.

-This is the type of GPS watch that I had.
-Although I will occasionally swim or bike, my main focus was running, so I wanted to get a running watch.
+This is the type of GPS watch that I have.
+Although I will occasionally swim or bike, my main focus is running, so I wanted to get a running watch.
 These models often cater to runners and include an accelerometer so that you can get information on indoor runs.

 A cycling GPS watch is not going to be as fancy as a bike computer, but it will give you the option to track your rides specifically, will have a longer battery life than other GPS watches for long rides, may have music options, and might even have turn-by-turn directions.